 Baseline Funding stream

 The intake period for the submission of an Expression of Interest (EOI) for Baseline Funding is now closed.
-Housing, Infrastructure and Communities Canada thanks all applicants for their interest and will communicate the results in writing as they become available.
+Housing, Infrastructure and Communities Canada thanks all applicants for their interest, and has communicated the results in writing.

 On this page